Polio: LASG to immunise children aged 0-5

 She said that parents, caregivers, pastors imams, traditional and community leaders, market leaders, youth groups, proprietors, teachers, artisans, CSOs, NGOs, CBOs and all residents of Lagos State should be informed and residents are advised to contact 08033261359, 08023708901 for more information.

-The virus is transmitted from person-to-person through ingestion of infected faecal matter
+The virus is transmitted from person-to-person through ingestion of infected fecal matter

 Following infection, the virus is shed intermittently in excrement for several weeks with little or no symptoms in majority of cases.
 The initial symptoms of poliomyelitis include fever, fatigue, headache, vomiting, neck stiffness and pain in the limbs.